Actyx/Actyx/web/developer.actyx.com/blog/2020-07-22-pond-v2-release.md

 ## Direct Event Emission

-In V1 of the Pond, all Events had to be emitted by Fish, from a received Command.
+In version 1 of the Actyx Pond, all Events had to be emitted by Fish, from a received Command.
-With V2, Events can be emitted freely without any Fish at hand.
+Now, Events can be emitted freely without any Fish at hand.
 ```ts
 pond.emit(['myFirstTag', 'mySecondTag'], myEventPayload)
 ```